WangYihang/tranco-go-package/README.md

   tranco [OPTIONS]

 Application Options:
-  -i, --input-filepath=           input filepath (default: -) -t, --date=                     date of the list (eg: 2023-01-01) (default: 2020-01-01) -s, --second-level-domain-only  only check second level domain
+  -i, --input-filepath=           input filepath that contains the domains to be queried (default: -) -t, --date=                     date of the list (eg: 2023-01-01) (default: 2020-01-01) -s, --second-level-domain-only  whether to use the list of second-level domains (default: false)

 Help Options:
   -h, --help                      Show this help message